 7. Revenue Per Employee

-What it is: Total revenue divided by number of employees.
+Total revenue ÷ number of employees

 How to Track These Metrics